TuXuuTT/setPuzzleSolver/README.md

 `mvn clean compile`
 and
 `mvn test`
+or
+`mvn clean install` to execute tests immediately

 If running from IDE, please use for your run configuration _testng_dflt.xml_ suite file or _TestSetPuzzleSmokeTestRunner_ from _"com.automation.testCucmbrRunners"_ folder.

 Do not use direct run configuration against feature file, because it will not apply predefined parameters for webDriver launch from _BasicTest.java_ class.
 In any case, one runner corresponds exactly to one feature file, so this should not make any inconvenience.

+Also default cucumber report will be generated in 'build' folder

 #### Notes:
 This implementation was tested on Windows OS: chromedriver  2.45 and Chrome browser 71.0.
 Newer versions of browsers may cause issues with WebDriver.